devongovett/fonttest/README.md

 * With `--engine=CoreText`, the tests are run on Apple’s CoreText.
 This option will work only if you run the test suite on MacOS X.

+* With `--engine=fontkit`, the tests are run on [fontkit](http://github.com/devongovett/fontkit), a JavaScript font engine.
+Make sure you have [NodeJS](http://nodejs.org/) installed, and run `npm install` prior to running the tests to install dependencies.

 If you’d like to test another OpenType implementation, please go ahead.